ndesmic/js-lib/README.md

 FunctionTools - A library of useful things pertaining to functions<br>
 OauthTools - A library for dealing with Oauth stuff<br>
 PathTools - A library for dealing with file paths (local and web)<br>
-ObjectTools - A library for common operations related to object<br>
+ObjectStorage - A serialization wrapper for local storage to easily store objects ObjectTools - A library for common operations related to object<br>
 BinaryTools - A library for all sorts of operation related to binary data and transformations<br>
 RandomTools - A library for getting random values<br>